Content Gap Analysis

 With a solid content gap analysis, you can easily find out which keywords your competitors are ranking for and start targeting them.

-It can help to boost your organic search rankings
+3. It can boost your organic search rankings

 Keeping your website up-to-date with fresh, relevant content is key to driving more organic traffic from search.
 Analyzing content gaps can help you identify opportunities to improve your existing content and keep you ahead of the competition.